 6 cups of vegetable stock

 4-6 pickles in brine (not vinegar pickles), grated on a cheese grate

 1/2 cup pickle brine

-– mix the sour cream in a small bowl with 1 cup of brine. add it to the soup. season with more salt/pepper to taste and serve with chopped dill.
+– Mix the sour cream in a small bowl with the flour until combined and then add 1 cup of the warm soup.
+Mix it well until everything is dissolved.
+Add it back to the soup.
+Season with more salt/pepper to taste and serve with chopped dill.